mortenivar/Jed-modes/README.aspell.txt

     is not working very well in Jed versions prior to "pre0.99.20-143", so in particular, if you use a language with such characters, you should consider upgrading, if necessary.

   - Jumping between misspellings does not work with region spell checking

-Send bug reports or suggestions to:

-    Morten Bo Johansen <mortenbo at hotmail dot com>
+Send bug reports or suggestions to: <mortenbo at hotmail dot com>